bmlt-enabled/bmlt-root-server/README.md

 - Fix for default duration time not displaying correctly on meeting editor.
 - Added sort to meeting format checkboxes on formats page by format code.
 - Made initialize database button easier to see on installer wizard, and settings only gets displayed once button is mashed.
-- Added cache busting to installer wizard.
+- Added cache busting to installer wizard's javascript and css files.

 ***Version 2.12.2* ** *- November 22, 2018*